Residential energy efficiency standards

 As a result of these changes, new homes will need to comply with both a:

-- 7-star rating (out of 10) for the building shell (i.e. roof, walls, windows and floors)
+- 7-star rating (out of 10) for the building shell (i.e. roof, walls, windows and floors), and

 - new whole-of-home energy budget that will assess the energy efficiency of the home’s major appliances and any on-site renewable energy system, such as solar photovoltaic (PV).